ice-lab/icestore/README.md

 ### registerStore

-Register store config to global store instance.
+Register store config to the global store instance.

 * Parameters
   - namespace {string} unique name of the store